 Real-time feedback is provided regularly throughout the year, which then forms an element of our annual appraisal process.
-Agreed objectives and against grade-related skills and capabilities are aligned to the PwC Professional, our leadership development framework that defines what it means to be a professional at PwC and helps us develop our people into authentic and inclusive leaders.
-Moreover, any promotion in the firm is based on an individual's performance, their skills and the business case.
-With a focus on developing our people to become the next generation leaders, we demonstrated our commitment to continue investing for the future and offer tremendous career opportunities, even under difficult market conditions through a number of promotions.
-We made 116 promotions as of 1 July 2016, 21 promotions as of 1 January 2017 and an additional 134 promotions as of 1 July 2017.
+Agreed objectives and against graderelated skills and capabilities are aligned to the PwC Professional, our leadership development framework that defines what it means to be a professional at PwC and helps us develop our people into authentic and inclusive leaders.